 Registered Staff Hours

-On top of faring well overall, this nursing home received a nearly flawless inspection report.
-Therefore, it received one of our highest scores in that category with an A+.
-Inspection grades are based on many datapoints found on the a nursing home's recent inspection reports.
-Places that receive favorable grades in this area tend to have few deficiencies on their reports.
-Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
+This facility received a strong overall score as described above, but we especially want to emphasize its excellent government inspections in recent years.
+We awarded it an A+ in this category.
+Inspection grades are based on datapoints found on the a nursing home's recent inspection reports.
+Facilities that score well in this category have few deficiencies on those reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-This nursing home also received an A+ for its long-term care grade.
-When facilities receive a grade in this range in this category it typically means it's well-staffed and is a quality place to reside on a permanent basis.
-On top of considering the volume of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-This facility gave the vaccine to 98.295456 percent of its residents, which is much higher than most nursing homes.
-Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.
+This facility performed well in our long-term care category.
+In fact, we awarded it a grade of A for that area, which turns out to be one of our better scores.
+Nursing homes that do well in long-term care typically are well-staffed and offer extensive hands on care to patients.
+In addition to looking at the amount of care provided by aids and other staff, we looked at the number of residents vaccinated for pneumonia.
+This facility vaccinated 98.870056 percent of its residents, which is significantly higher than the vast majority of nursing homes.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+It had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Good Shepherd Lutheran Community?